Assignment Help

 Expected values and variance are the backbone of probability — without them, almost nothing else in statistics makes sense.
 The moment you start studying random variables seriously, these two measures become your primary tools for describing, comparing, and reasoning about distributions.
 They’re also the two concepts most likely to appear in every statistics assignment you’ll ever write.
 Getting them right isn’t optional.

 The idea of expected value stretches back to the mid-17th century.
-Blaise Pascal and Pierre de Fermat exchanged letters in 1654 working through the classic "problem of points" — how to fairly split gambling stakes if a game was interrupted.
+Blaise Pascal and Pierre de Fermat exchanged letters in 1654 working through the classic “problem of points” — how to fairly split gambling stakes if a game was interrupted.
 That correspondence birthed the formal theory of probability expectation.
-Wikipedia's history of expected value traces this lineage in detail.
 Centuries later, Andrei Kolmogorov at Moscow State University formalized the modern measure-theoretic framework that underpins how both expected value and variance are rigorously defined today.
-Understanding these concepts means you're standing on centuries of mathematical thought.
-That's worth taking seriously.

 μ